Image

 Open Gender Housing^ Lammie, Nittany II, Nittany III, Nittany IV, or Nittany V

-^must fill desired space with 4-6 students; roommate matching is not available.
+^must fill apartment with 4-6 students; roommate matching is not available.
 View complete terms and required form here.

 Students required to live on campus who do not Request Housing will be offered the Double Room housing option and may add their name to any available housing option Waitlist.